SC-SGS/microtrafficsim/README.md

 ## News
-On 18 June 2016, we will have a stand at the
-[Tag der Wissenschaft Uni Stuttgart](http://www.uni-stuttgart.de/tag/2016/).
+On 18 June 2016, we will have a stand at the [Tag der Wissenschaft Uni Stuttgart](http://www.uni-stuttgart.de/tag/2016/).
 You are welcome to visit us.

 ## Demonstration and Examples
 Demonstrations and examples can be executed using `gradle`.
-All OpenStreetMap (OSM) files need to be in the OSM XML format, as, for example, provided by the
-[OpenStreetMap web interface](https://www.openstreetmap.org).
+All OpenStreetMap (OSM) files need to be in the OSM XML format, as, for example, provided by the [OpenStreetMap web interface](https://www.openstreetmap.org).

 #### Main UI
 The main UI provides an overview of the simulation.
-The scenario is currently fixed (random routes), however various simulation parameters, as well as the number of vehicles and the used map, can be adjusted.
-At the moment, the main ui uses a tile-based visualization, which is faster than the segment-based one when using large maps.
-The main UI can be executed using
+The scenario is currently fixed (random routes), however various simulation parameters, as well as the number of vehicles and the used map, can be adjusted

 ```shell
 ./gradlew :microtrafficsim-ui:run
 ```

-The temporary branch `tmp/presentation` currently contains an experimental implementation using a tile-based visualization.

 #### Fixed Simulation Example
 The fixed simulation example features a fixed scenario, fixed parameters, and a segment-based visualization.
 It represents a former state of development, therefore the visualization is quite simple and the simulation parameters can't be changed without changing code.
 It can be executed using
 ```shell
 ./gradlew :examples:simulation:run -Dexec.args="<path to OSM-XML file>"
 ```